 In entering the Competition, an entrant is confirming that they are eligible to do so and eligible to claim any Prize they may win on the Prize Weekend.
 It will be the Promoter’s sole decision as to whether any eligibility requirement has or has not been met and the Promoter may require evidence or confirmation from entrants before awarding a Prize.

-The Competition is open from 09:00 (GMT) on Monday 4 April 2022 and closes on 12:00 (GMT) on Tuesday 19 April 2022 (the “Competition Period”).
+The Competition is open from 09:00 (BST) on Monday 4 April 2022 and closes on 12:00 (BST) on Tuesday 19th April 2022 (the “Competition Period”).
 Please note that one Winner will be selected on Tuesday 19t April 2022 for the Prize Weekend.
 For further information, please see clauses 22 and 23 below.

 Any entries submitted outside of each Competition Period will not be counted.